AngeloAvv/flutter_flavorizr/README.md

 flutter run --flavor banana -t lib/main_banana.dart
 ```

+Currently, due to a bug in the Flutter SDK, it's not possible to run the macOS flavors from the terminal.
+You can run them from XCode by selecting the proper schema and by pressing play.

 ### Default processors set

 By default, when you do not specify a custom set of processors by appending the -p (or --processors) param, a default processors set will be used: